eshaan007/eshaan007/README.md

 # Hey, I'm Eshaan Khurana!  <img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="35px">

-🎓 I am a Junior Year Student at IIIT-Vadodara, currently pursuing my Bachelors in Information Technology.
-I am a Mentor for 'React' at The Uplift Project’21 by GirlScript and Research Intern at University of Wollongong, Australia.
+🎓 I am a Final Year Student at IIIT-Vadodara, currently pursuing my Bachelors in Information Technology.
+I am a Mentor for 'React' at The Uplift Project’21 by GirlScript.

 👨🏻‍💻 I have been an Open Source Enthusiast; From being a Top-Participant to Mentoring in over 7 Open Source Initiatives and Hackathons.